leimingyu/notes-deeplearning/sentiment.md

 Instead of using the frequency, use the word ( exist: 1, not-exist: 0) as the input of the neural nets.
 Let the NN figure out the weights of each word in your document.

 ## speedup
-* avoid adding 0 to the weights
+* avoid adding 0 to the weights  ( hint: find the index of 1)
 * avoid multiplying 1 to the input data

 ##